Contact: Sherri Snelling email@example.com or 949-887-1903

 The USC researchers found that between 2015 and 2060 multiracial American children will have the greatest proportional increase (137 percent) in VI cases and Hispanic white children will remain the largest demographic group in terms of the absolute numbers of VI cases (44 percent of the total) while white American children will have the largest proportional decrease (21 percent).
 The states projected to have the most children with VI over the next few decades are California, Texas and Florida.

-“Most of the young children ages 3-6 with vision problems today – which is about 174,000 children – are resulted from simple uncorrected refractive errors,” said Rohit Varma, MD, MPH, principal investigator of the Multi-Ethnic Pediatric Eye Disease (MEPEDS) study and director of the USC Roski Eye Institute as well as dean of the Keck School of Medicine of USC.
+“Most of the young children ages 3-6 with vision problems today – which is about 174,000 children – are resulted from simple uncorrected refractive errors,” said Rohit Varma, MD, MPH, principal investigator of the Multi-Ethnic Pediatric Eye Disease (MEPEDS) study.
 “Our research offers a comprehensive look at the prevalence of VI in the U.S. preschool population.
 We conducted this study because of concern about the future eye health of children since there has been a lack of accurate data characterizing these eye health issues.”

 The new study used prevalence data from two major population-based studies, including MEPEDS – the largest undertaken examining childhood eye diseases – to determine demographic and geographic variations in VI in children ages 3 to 5 years in the United States in 2015 and estimated projected prevalence through 2060.
 The USC researchers defined visual impairment as decreased visual acuity (VA) (<20/50 in children 36 to 47 months of age or <20/40 in children 48 months of age or older) in the better-seeing eye in the presence of an identifiable ophthalmic cause.
 The MEPEDS research led by Dr. Varma, is also part of a collaborative international research effort with the Pediatric Eye Disease Consortium.
 This new data and additional findings from this consortium will be presented next week at the Association for Research in Vision and Ophthalmology (ARVO) Annual Meeting held May 7-11 in Baltimore.